Sajid-DS/multi-agent-system/README.md

 ## Multi Agent System

 A modular, collaborative AI system where specialized agents work together to research topics, analyze information, and generate structured summaries.
-This system demonstrates modern agent orchestration patterns using LangChain for agent management and a custom message bus for inter-agent communication.
+This system demonstrates modern agent orchestration patterns using crewAI for agent management and a custom message bus for inter-agent communication.

 ## Workflow